 1. Textbooks and instructional materials:

-c.
-Textbooks or instructional materials are in poor or unusable condition, have missing pages, or are unreadable due to damage.
+- Textbooks or instructional materials are in poor or unusable condition, have missing pages, or are unreadable due to damage.

 2. Teacher vacancy or misassignment

-a.
-A semester begins and a teacher vacancy exists.
+- A semester begins and a teacher vacancy exists.

-c.
-A teacher is assigned to teach a class for which the teacher lacks subject matter competency.
+- A teacher is assigned to teach a class for which the teacher lacks subject matter competency.

-Teacher vacancy means a position to which a single designated certificated employee has not been assigned at the beginning of the year for an entire year or, if the position is for a one-semester course, a position to which a single designated certificated employee has not been assigned at the beginning of the semester for an entire semester.
+Teacher vacancy means, a position to which a single designated certificated employee has not been assigned at the beginning of the year for an entire year or, if the position is for a one-semester course, a position to which a single designated certificated employee has not been assigned at the beginning of the semester for an entire semester.
 (Education Code 35186; 5 CCR 4600)

-Misassignment means the placement of a certificated employee in a teaching or services position for which the employee does not hold a legally recognized certificate or credential or the placement of a certificated employee in a teaching or services position that the employee is not otherwise authorized by statute to hold.
+Misassignment means, the placement of a certificated employee in a teaching or services position for which the employee does not hold a legally recognized certificate or credential or the placement of a certificated employee in a teaching or services position that the employee is not otherwise authorized by statute to hold.
 (Education Code 35186; 5 CCR 4600)

-Emergency or urgent threat means structures or systems that are in a condition that poses a threat to the health and safety of pupils or staff while at school, including, but not limited to, gas leaks; nonfunctioning heating, ventilation, fire sprinklers, or air-conditioning systems; electrical power failure; major sewer line stoppage; major pest or vermin infestation; broken windows or exterior doors or gates that will not lock and that pose a security risk; abatement of hazardous materials previously undiscovered that pose an immediate threat to pupils or staff; structural damage creating a hazardous or uninhabitable condition; or any other emergency conditions the school district determines appropriate.
+Emergency or urgent threat means, structures or systems that are in a condition that poses a threat to the health and safety of students or staff while at school, including, but not limited to, gas leaks; nonfunctioning heating, ventilation, fire sprinklers, or air-conditioning systems; electrical power failure; major sewer line stoppage; major pest or vermin infestation; broken windows or exterior doors or gates that will not lock and that pose a security risk; abatement of hazardous materials previously undiscovered that pose an immediate threat to students or staff; structural damage creating a hazardous or uninhabitable condition; or any other emergency conditions the school district determines appropriate.
 (Education Code 17592.72) (5 CCR 4683)

 b.
-A school restroom has not been maintained or cleaned regularly, is not fully operational, or has not been stocked at all times (example: toilet paper, soap, and/or paper towels or functional hand dryers).
+A school restroom has not been maintained or cleaned regularly, is not fully operational, or has not been stocked at all times (example: toilet paper, soap, and paper towels or functional hand dryers).

 Clean or maintained school restroom means a school restroom has been cleaned or maintained regularly, is fully operational, or has been stocked at all times with toilet paper, soap, and paper towels or functional hand dryers.
 (Education Code 35292.5)

 The Superintendent or designee shall ensure that the District's complaint form contains a space to indicate whether the complainant desires a response to his/her complaint and specifies the location for filing a complaint.
 A complainant may add as much text to explain the complaint as he/she wishes.
-However, complainants need not use the district's Alternative Uniform Complaint form in order to file a complaint.
+However, complainants need not use the District's Alternative Uniform Complaint form in order to file a complaint.
 (Education Code 35186)